marcolinuz/keep-cool/README.md

   -T <key>   : uses the key as sensor for the temperature (default "TCXC") -v         : print version
 ```

+Note: When running as daemon keep-cool accepts 3 unix signals: SIGHUP, SIGUSR1 and SIGUSR2.
+These signals can switch on the fly the speed computing algorithm:
+* SIGHUP -> restores the default algorithm: quadratic
+* SIGUSR1 -> set the conservative algorithm: logarithmic
+* SIGUSR2 -> set the balanced algorithm: cubic

 ### Compiling